haunt98/posts-go/posts/2022-07-10-bootstrap-go.md

 ### Use [errgroup](https://pkg.go.dev/golang.org/x/sync/errgroup) as much as possible

-If business logic involves calling too many APIs, but they are not depend on each other.
+If logic involves calling too many APIs, but they are not depend on each other.
 We can fire them parallel :)

 Personally, I prefer `errgroup` to `WaitGroup` (https://pkg.go.dev/sync#WaitGroup).
 Because I always need deal with error.
 Be